Tracy Steele

-Tracy Steele (born December 18, 1963) is a Democratic former member of the Arkansas House of Representatives, having most recently represented the 39th District, with service from 2011 to 2013.
+Tracy Steele (born December 18, 1963) is an American politician.
+He is a Democratic former member of the Arkansas Senate for eight years and Arkansas House of Representatives for six, having most recently represented the 39th District, with service from 2011 to 2013.

 Personal life

 Tracy Steele's hometown is in North Little Rock.
 He is a Baptist.
 Steele and his wife Cassandra have two children.